 | Due to GI adverse reactions | 3% | 6% | 6% | 0.7% |

-Lilly's official safety information also tells patients to watch the boxed warning about thyroid C-cell tumors, plus severe gastrointestinal reactions and dehydration-related kidney problems.
+Lilly's official safety information also flags the boxed warning about thyroid C-cell tumors, along with severe gastrointestinal reactions and dehydration-related kidney problems.
 The convenience story is real.
-The safety work is real too.
+So is the safety homework that comes with it.

 The U.S. price story is really an access-lane story